-Clues as to the origin of ‘Indian summer’ and French ‘l’été sauvage’ are provided by their earliest instances in texts written in the 1770s by St. John de Crèvecœur, pictured here after the portrait by Vallière, 1786.
+The earliest recorded instances of ‘Indian summer’ and French ‘l’été sauvage’ are from texts written in the 1770s by St. John de Crèvecœur, pictured below after the portrait by Vallière, 1786.

-MEANING OF INDIAN SUMMER AND OF OBSOLETE FRENCH ÉTÉ SAUVAGE
+MEANING OF INDIAN SUMMER AND OF OBSOLETE FRENCH L’ÉTÉ SAUVAGE

 a period of unusually calm dry warm weather, often accompanied by a hazy atmosphere, occurring in late autumn in the northern United States and Canada